 Working/barn cats are invaluable!
 They help keep rodent populations down, which in turn keeps diseases down and protects grain and other food supplies.
 They also help lower the need for trapping or poisonous methods of rodent control.

-The Two Types of Working/Barn Cats
+There Are Two Types of Working/Barn Cats

 They can be somewhat tolerant of human interaction including the occasional petting, but may prefer to stay just out of arms reach.
 They enjoy the occasional acknowledgement, treat, or human voice, but their main focus is the task at hand!